capactio/capact/docs/proposal/20211207-delegated-storage.md

     1. To point to some external data for a given storage backend:

         ```yaml
-        # option 2: register something which already exist as external TypeInstance - based on `backend.additionalParameters`
+        # option 2: register something which already exist as external TypeInstance - based on `backend.context`
         backend:
-          additionalParameters:
+          context:
             name: release-name
             namespace: release-namespace
         ```

-        However, the `additionalParameters` are backend-specific properties, which means Content Developer need to explicitly specify the backend as described later.
+        However, the `context` are backend-specific properties, which means Content Developer need to explicitly specify the backend as described later.

     1. To save a specific value with additional parameters: